Brock Bond: Professional career

 The San Francisco Giants drafted Bond in the 24th round of the 2007 MLB Draft.
 The selection was a mistake, as the Giants meant to select Casey Bond.
-The Giants then selected Casey Bond in the 25th round Bond signed with the Giants and began his professional career with the Arizona League Giants.
+The Giants then selected Casey Bond in the 25th round.
+“Mistakenly, yes, Brock was taken first ahead of Casey,” Giants vice president Bobby Evans acknowledged.
+“But we planned to take both of them all along.”
+Bond signed with the Giants and began his professional career with the Arizona League Giants.
 He was then promoted to the Salem-Keizer Volcanoes of the Class A-Short Season Northwest League in which he led the team in hitting with a .342 batting average.

 Bond began the 2008 season with the Augusta GreenJackets of the Class A South Atlantic League where he serves as a backup to Nick Noonan.
 On the suggestion of Steve Decker, manager of the San Jose Giants of the Class A-Advanced California League, the Giants promoted Bond to San Jose.
 He was promoted to Connecticut Defenders of the Class AA Eastern League in 2009.
 Bond was named to the mid-season and post-season all-star teams and led the league with a .333 batting average and a .429 on-base percentage.
 He was then promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League (PCL) for the 2010 season, and was named to the PCL all-star game in Lehigh Valley.
 Bond was named the starting second baseman and was the first batter of the game.